Suicide Prevention Toolkit for Primary Care Practices

 The toolkit was developed by the Western Interstate Commission of Higher Education Mental Health Program (WICHE MHP) and the Suicide Prevention Resource Center (SPRC).
 Many of the materials offered through this website may be reproduced for use within your practice.
 For rights and permissions regarding distribution of these materials outside your practice, please contact email@example.com or write to Education Development Center, 43 Foundry Avenue, Waltham, MA 02453-8313, attn: Office of Legal Affairs.

 In addition to this online version, the toolkit is also available as a free PDF, and as a printed booklet available for $25 purchase (to cover costs of printing and shipping) through WICHE MHP.
+An American Indian Addendum is also available through WICHE MHP as a free PDF and printed booklet available for $12.
 Call 303-541-0311 or email firstname.lastname@example.org for more information.

 1. Getting Started